lessthanoptimal/JBumblebee/readme.txt

-Java code for grabbing stereo images from a Bumblebee 2 stereo camera by point gray.
+Java code for grabbing stereo images from a Bumblebee 2 stereo camera by PointGrey.
+This code does not use the official 1394 linux drivers provided by PointGrey.
+Historically they have been a bit flaky when it comes to linux and the drivery is very light weight without it.

 Requirements: Linux, libdc1394-2